neurocracy/omnipedia-drupal-themes/readme.md

   "url": "drupal/themes/omnipedia/omnipedia_site"
 }
 ```

-Note that this assumes your Drupal web root is under ```drupal/``` and the
-contents of this repository are placed under ```drupal/themes/```.
-Adjust the
-paths as needed if you use a different web root.

 You'll also need to have the repository and installer types set up in your root
 ```composer.json``` for [Asset Packagist](https://asset-packagist.org/) as